tobbebex/TaskGraph/README.md

     c.copy_to_future().get();
     d.copy_to_future().get();

-Since `join_all` only waits for one of its dependencies, we had to throw in more `copy_to_future`s in order to see all of the task finishing:
+Since `join_any` only waits for one of its dependencies, we had to throw in more `copy_to_future`s in order to see all of the task finishing:

     B
     A